Overview of the Examples

 - Inaccurate fuel calculations or unexpected changes in fuel consumption can lead to running out of fuel; perform accurate fuel calculations and monitor fuel consumption during flight.

-- Not ensuring adequate fuel reserves can result in the inability to reach the destination or alternate airports; always include fuel reserves.
+- Failure to ensure adequate fuel reserves can result in an inability to reach the destination or alternate airports; always include fuel reserves.

 Use of Expired Charts, Manuals, or Publications

-- Relying on outdated charts and navigation data increases the likelihood of navigational errors and potential violations of airspace regulations; regularly update charts and navigation data, and verify the currency of information before each flight.
+- Relying on outdated charts and navigation data increases the likelihood of navigational errors and potential violations of airspace regulations; regularly update charts and navigation data, and verify their currency before each flight.

 - Using outdated manuals or publications increases safety risks; use reliable sources to obtain the latest updates.